 Grow Your Ag Business in Jefferson County Florida

 We have centuries of Agricultural history.
 Our Ag ranges from large-scale row-cropping, ranching, pecan and citrus orchards, silva-culture, dairies and nurseries to niche market, specialty finished meats, vineyards, organic produce and honey.
-Ag support services and infrastructure businesses are within 30 minutes of downtown Monticello.
+Ag support services and infrastructure businesses can be found within 30 minutes of downtown Monticello as well as all of north Florida and south Georgia.

 The county is divided into two major physiographic divisions: the Northern Highlands and the Coastal Lowlands.
 The two are separated by the Cody Scarp, Florida’s ancient shoreline.
 The Highlands are ideal for crop and livestock farming, while the Lowlands are prime for timber production.